soen/Conjunction/docs/basics/ConfigureSearchQuery.md

 ![](images/basic-configure-search-query-rule-defaultvalue.png)

 Taking it from the top, the first field *Associated Property Name* ties the search query rule together with a given property that is defined on the indexable entity model specified on the search query root item.
+In this example, we say that the search query rule should be querying the property named ``CreatedDate`` of the indexable entity model.

 > **Note**: You can only select associated properties that exists on the configured indexable entity type, which is defined on the search query root item.

-The next field *Comparison Operator* specifies how the associated property should be compared (using binary operators) to a given value that can either be dynamic or static.
-Using a dynamic value, we need to specify the name of the dynamic value we want to retrieve using the *Dynamic Value Providing Parameter* field, whereas we simply need to provide the raw value when the default value using the *Default Value* field.
+The next field *Comparison Operator* specifies, how the associated property should be compared (using binary operators) to a given value, this can either be dynamic or static.
+Using a dynamic value, we need to specify the name of the dynamic value we want to retrieve using the *Dynamic Value Providing Parameter* field.
+For default values, we simply need to provide the raw value that will be used by the search query rule, using the *Default Value* field.

 If we look at this perticular rule as a whole it says that the associated property ``CreatedDate`` should be *greater than or equal* to a given default value of the 1st of January in year one.
 While not the most intriguing search query rule, this search query rule demonstrates how we can utilize default values for feeding in static configuration to our search query definitions.

-> **Tip**: Another concrete example of using statically defined default values, would be to constraint the search result query to include include (or exclude) items of a specific Sitecore data template.
+> **Tip**: Another concrete example of using statically defined default values, would be to constraint the search result query to include (or exclude) items of a specific Sitecore data template.

 ### Rule #2: Only include results named...